loamCode/GDST/README.md

       </div>

   <div>
-  <p>The Challenge Post submission form for the Seafood Trackathon will be open on 16:00 (CEST) October 21, 2019 and closed on 16:00 (CEST) October 22, 2019 and must be submitted by 15:59 (CEST) on October 22, 2019 for consideration in the prizes.
+  <p>The Challenge Post submission form for the Seafood Trackathon will be open on 16:00 (UTC+08:00) October 26, 2019 and closed on 16:00 (UTC+08:00) October 27, 2019 and must be submitted by 15:59 (UTC+08:00) on October 27, 2019 for consideration in the prizes.
 Only one submission per team is permitted.
 To enter the Seafood Trackathon:</p>
 <ul>
-<li>For a submission to be eligible, the submission must be filed electronically to the Seafood Trackathon 2019 Challenge Post site by 15:59 (CEST) October 22, 2019;</li>
+<li>For a submission to be eligible, the submission must be filed electronically to the Seafood Trackathon 2019 Challenge Post site by 15:59 (UTC+08:00) October 27, 2019;</li>
 <li>Submissions containing the new apps must be submitted electronically via Github;</li>
 <li>It is highly recommended that all submissions include a 3-minute video demonstration of the app / or solution (online version only);</li>
 <li>Submissions must be entirely the original work of the entrant(s) - whether it is an individual or team;</li>